 On June 29, 2017 the Court issued an Order Granting Plaintiffs’ Unopposed Motion for Preliminary Approval of Settlement.
 The Court held a fairness hearing on December 1, 2017.

 On May 22, 2018, the Court entered an Order and Final Judgment Approving Class Action Settlement.
-There have been five appeals filed after the Court's order was entered on May 22, 2018.
+There have been five appeals filed after the Court's order was entered on May 22, 2018, all of which have since been resolved.

 On April 15, 2019, the Court’s order finally approving the settlement became the Final Order and Judgment.
-Since all appeals were dismissed and no certiorari petitions were filed after the last appeal was dismissed, the Effective Date is April 15, 2019.
+Because all appeals were dismissed and no certiorari petitions were filed after the last appeal was dismissed, the Effective Date of the settlement is April 15, 2019.

 Notice To National Music Publishers’ Association ("NMPA") Members

-If you are an NMPA member and a party to a Participating Publisher Pending and Unmatched Usage Agreement entered into in 2016, in connection with the Pending and Unmatched Usage Agreement dated as of March 17, 2016 between Spotify and the NMPA, you are excluded from the Settlement Class.
+If you are an NMPA member and a party to a Participating Publisher Pending and Unmatched Usage Agreement entered into in 2016, in accordance with the March 17, 2016 Pending and Unmatched Usage Agreement between Spotify and the NMPA, you are excluded from the Settlement Class (and therefore cannot participate in the Future Royalty Payments Program).
 Please see the Settlement Notice for the complete list of exclusions from the Settlement Class.

 Your rights—and the deadlines to exercise them—are explained on this website and on the Settlement Notice.